VilleKylmamaa/React-Flask-Library/README.md

 # Running tests

-**1. Project and the required libraries should be installed.
+**1. The project and the required libraries should be installed.
 If not, see above in the installment section.**

 **2. To run the tests for the database and the API, run:**